vantainguyen/3D_V-Net_MagneticField/README.md

 unzip rg7fb
 ```

-The folder contains the weights is "saved_model_nograd" should appear in the current working directory.
+The folder contains the weights and "saved_model_nograd" should appear in the current working directory.

 **Create new environment and install dependencies using Conda**